-- 1. The use will cause no significant adverse effects on the environment or other uses; - 2.
-The use will not interfere with normal public use of public shorelines; - 3.
-That the public interest would suffer no substantial detrimental effect; - 4.
-Design of the use or development will be compatible with the surrounding authorized uses, the Program, and the comprehensive plan; and - 5.
-The proposed use is consistent with the general intent of the Program, and the Act - B. If the proposed use is found to be compatible, then the hearings examiner shall also include findings in regard to the cumulative impact of additional requests for like actions in the vicinity of the proposed use. - C. Uses that are specifically prohibited by this Program may not be authorized as a conditional use.
+- 1. The proposed use is consistent with the Program, and the policies of the Act (RCW 90.58.020). - 2.
+The proposed use will not interfere with normal public use of public shorelines; - 3.
+The proposed use of the site and the design of the development will be compatible with the surrounding authorized uses, the Program, and the comprehensive plan; - 4.
+The proposed use will cause no significant adverse effects on the shoreline environment or other uses; and - 5.
+That the public interest would suffer no substantial detrimental effect; - B. If the proposed use is found to be compatible, then the hearings examiner shall also include findings in regard to the cumulative impact of additional requests for like actions in the vicinity of the proposed use. - C. Uses that are specifically prohibited by this Program may not be authorized as a conditional use.
 However, if other uses which are not classified or set forth in this Program can demonstrate consistency with the requirements of this Program and this section, then they may be ultimately approved by Ecology. - D. Final approval of conditional use permits is the authority of Ecology.
-The city shall send its decision to Ecology pursuant to Appendix B, XI (B and C) of this Program, for Ecology to render Final Approval.
+The city shall send its decision to Ecology pursuant to Appendix B, XL (B and C) of this Program, for Ecology to render Final Approval.